databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/_index.md

 date: 2024-01-22T19:35:23+05:30
 ---

-{{% notice note %}}
-At this time Overwatch only supports System Table Integration with AWS and Azure.
-Currently System Table Integration is not supported on GCP.
-{{% /notice %}}

 Databricks system tables offer a robust mechanism for managing and understanding the intricacies of a Databricks environment.
 From metadata exploration to performance optimization and security auditing, these tables provide a comprehensive foundation for users and administrators to derive valuable insights and make informed decisions in a